awsdocs/amazon-ecr-user-guide/doc_source/image-scanning.md

 Your existing repositories can be configured to scan images when you push them to a repository\.
 This setting will apply to future image pushes\.
 Results from the last completed image scan can then be retrieved\.
 For more information, see [Retrieving image scan findings](#describe-scan-findings)\.

-For AWS Management Console steps, see [Editing a private repository](repository-edit.md)\.
+For AWSManagement Console steps, see [Editing a private repository](repository-edit.md)\.

 #### To edit the settings of an existing repository \(AWS CLI\)<a name="scanning-existing-repo-cli"></a>